midniteclub/machine-court-justice/README.md

     https://www.kaggle.com/datasets/deepcontractor/supreme-court-judgment-prediction

 The notebook does not need local data files to run unless something went wrong with the GCS bucket.
-Alternatively, code is provided in the notebook for local directory use with the provided .csv data file.
+Alternatively, code is provided in the notebook for local directory use with the provided .csv data file (or download from Kaggle).

 ## File Structure